 In 1955, GE also acquired an IBM 702 computer to be installed at GE's Schenectady plant to run the payrolls for the departments located there (mostly electrical power equipment like large steam turbines and motor/generator sets).
 This project was managed by Jim Pontius who was located in Schenectady.
 The IBM 702 was a later design than the Univac I and had some advanced features like a vacuum tube internal memory with microsecond access speed and a relative addressing scheme.
 Unfortunately, IBM used a two-digit instruction numbering scheme, so it was not mnemonic and you had to remember that xx meant add and yy meant multiply.
 It was still a single address programming system.
 Pontius did an excellent job of planning and managing the IBM 702 payroll programming project and was able to complete the work in months, not years.
-This was certainly a major step forward and gave GE (and other corporation) executives more confidence that computer programming projects could be run like other facility construction projects with accurate task lists and definitions, realistic identification of skills needed and estimates of the time required for development as well as the ability to test the system "fully" before installing it.
+This was certainly a major step forward and gave GE (and other corporation) executives more confidence that computer programming projects could run like other facility construction projects with accurate task lists and definitions, realistic identification of skills needed and estimates of the time required and the ability to test the system "fully" before installing it.

-With these experiences, GE became a hot bed of computer application development and IBM, with its 305 RAMAC and 650, 1401 and new 7000 series computers, became the leading force in computerization in GE while Univac relatively quickly lost its initial premier position.
+With these experiences, GE became a hot bed of computer application development and IBM, with its 305 RAMAC and 650 and 1401 computers, became the leading force in computerization in GE and Univac lost its initial premier position.

-As many of us know, to our chagrin, much of this executive confidence at GE and other companies regarding the manageability of program design and implementation turned out to be at least premature and, at worst, unrealistic (even to the present).
+As many of us know to our chagrin, much of this executive confidence in GE and other companies regarding the manageability of program design and implementation turned out to be at least premature and, at worst, unrealistic (even to the present).
 In each generation of computers there have been academics and engineers, seers and prophets, structurers and organizers, scientists and promoters who have discovered the holy grail of how to define and implement complex systems and applications programs in a predictable and efficient manner.
-And so we came to depend upon subroutines, macros, reusable programs, structured programming, problem definition languages, application models, and component-based development; each was touted as the solutions to all of our problems.
+And so we came to depend upon subroutines, macros, reusable programs, structured programming, problem definition languages, application models, and component-based development as the solution to all of our problems.
+The greatest help for programming efficiency turned out to be the programming languages like FORTRAN and COBOL.
+These languages with their compilers did dramatically change the cost of programming and testing.